 Dr. Susan W. Lehmann, clinical director of the division of geriatric psychiatry and neuropsychiatry and director of the Geriatric Psychiatry Day Hospital at the Johns Hopkins University School of Medicine clarifies, “Indeed, compared with younger adults and middle-aged adults, adults over age 65 were much less likely to be asked by their primary care physician if they felt tense or anxious and were much less likely to be referred by their primary care physician for mental health specialty care.”

 The good thing is, you will find effective treatment options for mental illness in seniors.
 The first step is to consult with the senior’s primary care doctor for the most effective medication and/or therapeutic options to consider.
-JFS Care’s Los Angeles home care services can also help by escorting the older adult to medical appointments and counseling sessions, picking up prescriptions and providing reminders, and serving as a caring companion to share in conversations and also to pick up on any changes that could indicate the necessity for further senior care assistance.
-Contact us online or call us at (213) 383-2273 for more information on our in home care services Los Angeles CA residents trust.
+JFS Care, the leader in home care in Hollywood and surrounding areas, can also help by escorting the older adult to medical appointments and counseling sessions, picking up prescriptions and providing reminders, and serving as a caring companion to share in conversations and also to pick up on any changes that could indicate the necessity for further senior care assistance.
+Contact us online or call us at (213) 383-2273 for more information about our in home care services Hollywood residents trust.
+Click here to view our full service area.